scifiswapnil/edison_artikcloud/README.md

-# Edison_artikcloud
+# Control Intel Edison using Android App via ARTIK Cloud

-Artik cloud's basic websocket data interchange with Intel Edison and android client application.
+Artik cloud's basic websocket implementation for data interchange with Intel Edison and android client application.
+The repo consist's of nodejs code for intel Edison and build files for android application.
+The android app and javascript files work as client for the artik cloud and exchange data using Websocket.

-#Introduction

 # Hardware Requirements